The Outlaws Is Coming

 The Outlaws Is Coming (stylized as The Outlaws IS Coming!) is the sixth and final theatrical comedy feature film starring The Three Stooges after their 1959 resurgence in popularity.
 By this time, the trio consisted of Moe Howard, Larry Fine and Joe DeRita (dubbed "Curly Joe").
-As with its predecessor, The Three Stooges Go Around the World in a Daze, the film was cowritten, produced and directed by Howard's son-in-law Norman Maurer.
+As with its predecessor, The Three Stooges Go Around the World in a Daze, the film was co-written, produced and directed by Howard's son-in-law Norman Maurer.
 The supporting cast features Adam West, Nancy Kovack and Emil Sitka, who plays three roles.

 Plot

 In 1871 in the frontier town of Casper, Wyoming, the nefarious Rance Roden devises a scheme to eradicate the buffalo population, which will incite unrest among the Indians.
 His ulterior motive is to eliminate the U.S. Cavalry, his true adversary, allowing him and his cohorts to seize control of the Western territories.

 Simultaneously, the editorial board of a Boston magazine learns of the buffalo massacre and dispatches assistant editor Kenneth Cabot to Casper to investigate the matter.
 Coincidentally, Cabot learns of his new assignment while Moe, Larry, and Curly-Joe visit his photographic studio to capture an image of his pet skunk.

 Upon arriving in Casper, Cabot's adept marksmanship, clandestinely aided by the sharpshooter Annie Oakley, earns him the position of town sheriff.
 Rance's plan to eliminate Cabot is thwarted when the Stooges surreptitiously infiltrate his gang's hideout and immobilize their firearms.
 Confronted by Cabot, the gang members choose path of justice over that of lawlessness.
 Meanwhile, Rance and his associate Trigger endeavor to arm the Indians, including the provision of an armored wagon equipped with a Gatling gun and cannon.
 However, their scheme is foiled by the Stooges, who capture photographic evidence of the illicit arms sale.

 In addition to his acts of valor, Cabot demonstrates his mettle in other endeavors, ultimately culminating in his union with Oakley, cementing their shared commitment to justice and righteousness.

 Curly Joe comments that just like in the Big Budget Westerns,they're going to ride off into the sunset.
 A torrential rain immediately begins,and Moe and Larry belabor Curly Joe with slaps.